bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Hashtags: #rustlang #tutorial #dropbox #cli
 My projects on Github are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).

+## Obsolete

+I am developing the version 2 on https://github.com/bestia-dev/dropbox_backup_to_external_disk_2.
+It will be structured as a library and different executable binaries for the UI - User Interface.

 ## Motivation